jaxon-php/jaxon-website/pages/03.docs/02.v3x/03.requests/03.callbacks/docs.en.md

 $jaxon->callback()->after(function($target, $bEndRequest) {});
 ```

-The parameters are the same as in the `before()` callback.
+The parameters are the same as in the `before()` callback, except that `$bEndRequest` is passed by value and not by reference.
-If this function returns a Jaxon response, it is then appended to the current response.
+If the callback returns a Jaxon response, it is then appended to the current response.

 #### In the case of an invalid request